AudeNgD/nc-news/README.md

 ## Instructions
 1. Fork and clone this repo `https://github.com/AudeNgD/nc-news`

-2. In your local repo, install tghe dependencies by running `npm i`
+2. In your local repo, install the dependencies by running `npm i`

 3. Create a .env.test and .env.development files in the root folder of your local repo.
 In the .env.test file, add `PGDATABASE=nc_news_test`